 If RainMachine doesn't receive any weather forecast or measurements, it will use its own internal weather database based on 30 years of aggregated, location-based data.
-This data is automatically downloaded and saved to your RainMachine during the initial setup, after location is set. learn more...
+This data is automatically downloaded and saved to your RainMachine during the initial setup after the location is set. learn more...

 Managing Multiple Weather Services

-You can manage weather services using the mobile or web application.
-You can activate, deactivate or install weather services from community developed extensions.
+You can manage the weather services using the mobile or web application.
+You can activate, deactivate, or install weather services from community-developed extensions.
 The web application has an advantage in visualization - larger displays can show more detailed weather graphs.
-The following screenshots are from the RainMachine Web Application available either on local network (by pointing your browser to your RainMachine IP) or through RainMachine Remote access Service.
+The following screenshots are from the RainMachine Web Application available either on the local network (by pointing your browser to your RainMachine IP) or through the RainMachine Remote access Service.

 With the introduction of multiple Weather Data Sources, you now have greater flexibility in Smart Forecasting.
 Apart from the possibility to select more than one data source, this feature allows you to do a side by side comparison between any of them.